 This is a baseball graphic, but the same still holds mostly true in slow pitch.
 However, the caveat here is that the ball is obviously much bigger.

 The launch angle is very much a part of where you strike contact on the ball.
-And for hitting in slow pitch softball, it’s imperative that you strike the ball on the proper region for the type of hit you’re wanting.
-For example, I have shown below that hitting a home run requires the downward launch angle between 20-40 degrees.
+And for hitting in slow-pitch softball, you must strike the ball on the proper region for the type of hit you’re wanting.
+For example, I have shown below that hitting a home run requires the launch angle between 20-40 degrees.

 Now, it’s not just about where you strike the ball, but it’s also about what your bat is doing as it comes through the zone.